• Skip to main content

 Joint pain is incredibly common, but that doesn’t mean it should become the new normal.
 While joint pain may have been caused by overuse, from playing a sport, or wear and tear from aging, joint problems are not something to just write off as you get older.

 Don’t wait until pain is unbearable to seek medical attention.
-If your painful joints are also swollen, red, warm to the touch, or very tender to touch, you should make an appointment with your doctor.
-Seeing your doctor soon after the onset of joint pain can prevent further joint damage from being done.
+If your painful joints are also swollen, red, warm to the touch, or very tender to touch, you should make an appointment with your provider.
+Seeing your family medicine provider soon after the onset of joint pain can prevent further joint damage from being done.
 There are many types of diseases that cause joint pain, and though they’re rarely cause for an emergency, speedy diagnosis may be important to future quality of life.

-Therefore, if your joints are swollen, red, or very tender when they are touched, these are even more of a reason that a trip to the doctor is necessary.
-Seeing your doctor after the first bout with joint pain can reduce pain and inflammation, and most importantly, prevent further joint damage from occurring.
+Therefore, if your joints are swollen, red, or very tender when they are touched, these are even more of a reason that a trip to the family medicine provider is necessary.
+Seeing your provider after the first bout with joint pain can reduce pain and inflammation, and most importantly, prevent further joint damage from occurring.
 There are many types of diseases that cause joint pain, and though they’re rarely cause for an emergency, speedy diagnosis may be important to future quality of life.

 If you can’t move a joint or it appears to have some sort of deformity, you should also plan on seeing your healthcare provider immediately.
-You should also seek your doctor’s help if you continue to experience intense or persistent pain, or the joint begins to suddenly swell up like a balloon.
+You should also seek your family medicine providers help if you continue to experience intense or persistent pain, or the joint begins to suddenly swell up like a balloon.

-If you experience joint pain at any time, go see the doctor to get help as early as possible.
+If you experience joint pain at any time, go see the family medicine provider to get help as early as possible.
 The earlier an accurate diagnosis is made, the better the outcome will be.
-Since stiffness, pain, and immobility are exceedingly common symptoms of joint disease, these complications plus others, can be avoided easily if a doctor performs an examination, and prescribes the right form of treatment.
+Since stiffness, pain, and immobility are exceedingly common symptoms of joint disease, these complications plus others, can be avoided easily if a family medicine provider performs an examination, and prescribes the right form of treatment.
 This in return, also will provide you with a higher quality of life in the long run.

 To learn more about join pain, and what type of treatment can help remedy it, call Advanced Medical in Wellington and Royal Palm Beach, Florida at (561) 434-1935 to request an appointment, or you can request an appointment online.